OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * You can stop a running job by using `qdel` and the job ID number: `qdel 414`.

-* Once your job finishes, you can view the output by looking at the file created by the scheduler.
-This file be named by the convention `jobname.ojobidnumber`.
+* Once your job finishes, view the output by looking at the scheduler's output file.
+It is the file with the naming convention `jobname.ojobidnumber`.

 ```bash
 $ ls